 The Hilbert space, which we find, has a number of interesting features.
 First of all, it is non-local, which means that the probability for a quantum transition between two field configurations depends on the scale, where these field configurations differ.
 If they differ mostly at a large scale, then the probability will be relatively large compared to the case, where they differ on a very short scale.

 One consequence of this non-locality is that very extreme field configurations — such as singularities — are assigned zero probability.
 This appears to imply that the initial big bang singularity and the space-time singularities purported to exist at the center of black holes are ruled out within our framework.

 2. A dynamical principle

 The dynamical principle is what makes the theory move — it introduces time evolution.

 There are several approaches to obtain a Hamilton operator.
 One is to use the toolbox of non-commutative geometry.
-Normally one thinks of geometry as an assignment of distances and curvature to a finite dimensional space — i.e. the geometry of a donut or an elephant.
-But in this case we use non-commutative geometry to construct a geometry over a space, where each point itself is a 3-dimensional geometry.
-We believe that such an operator will give rise to a time-evolution that is physically relevant — a conjecture that is backed by our recent study.
+Normally one thinks of geometry as an assignment of distances and curvature to a finite-dimensional space — i.e. the geometry of a donut or an elephant.
+But in this case, we use non-commutative geometry to construct a geometry over a space, where each point itself is a 3-dimensional geometry (this is called a configuration space).

-Another key feature of the Hilbert space representation is that it is strongly continuous.
+A key feature of the Hilbert space representation, which we work with, is that it is strongly continuous.
 What this means is that we can construct infinitesimal operators — not only operators, that for instance give us finite transitions between different field configurations, but also the limiting case where these transitions are infinitesimal.